18F/joining-18f/_positions/site-reliability-engineer.md

 ### Role summary

 Site Reliability Engineers ensure our platforms and infrastructure systems, as well as the applications on top of them, are reliable and easy to deploy and maintain.
-You’ll be involved in designing and implementing systems in a human-centered way, communicating with users, and finding solutions to help people work more smoothly.
+You’ll be involved in designing and implementing systems in a human&mdash;centered way, communicating with users, and finding solutions to help people work more smoothly.
 Along with providing the platform, you seek opportunities and get creative in architecting solutions.

 ### Key objectives
 **Objective #1: Ensure the platforms are available, performant, and secure.**